drhayes/drhayes.io/content/posts/gemini-rising-ai-intro.md

 # Overview

-Here are the solutions I tried, in order:
+Here are the solutions I tried, in roughly chronological order:

    * Lua scripting with coroutines
    * Behavior trees
    * Goal-oriented action planning
    * Behavior trees (but better this time)

-That's roughly in chronological order.

 # Goals